 Comfy – I’m taking along a fairly new purchase, the Josef Seibel Caspian sneakers I picked up after my black Vans finally bit the dust.
 The leather upper required a little bit of break-in time, but I’m hoping they’ll hold up better to almost-daily wear than canvas or suede.
 In any case, they’re comfortable and provide some much-needed arch support, so I suspect these will be my main sight-seeing kicks.

 Versatile – I mean, did you really expect me to go anywhere without my Rothy’s Points?
 They take up practically no room in my suitcase, they look nice with all my outfits, and I can wear them all day with no fear of blisters.

 I’m not really one to overthink my accessories.
-They take up practically no space, so I’ll be throwing in a couple long necklaces, a couple bracelets, and of course my Fitbit to make sure I offset the inevitable overconsumption of croissants with plenty of walking.
+They take up practically no space, so I’ll be throwing in a couple long necklaces like the ones from those necklaces for sale, a couple bracelets, and of course my Fitbit to make sure I offset the inevitable overconsumption of croissants with plenty of walking.
+I also like to wear a cuban link ring by statementcollective to turn my outfit into a fashion statement.
 Also required: my Chelsea FC scarf for the match, though since it’s kind of bulky and Joseph is taking a checked bag, I may sneak that into his suitcase when he’s not looking (shhhh).

 Make It Work